bgroveben/DjangoPlay2Learn/README.md

 vvvvvv  BUGS BELOW  vvvvvv

+confirmation email is sent on registration, but user is logged in immediately.
+I like it this way, so maybe it's not a bug

 time is not local -- a score recorded after 4pm locally is posted with tomorrow's date.